cast-org/django-session-timeout/README.rst

 django-session-timeout
 ======================

-Add timestamp to sessions to expire them independently
+Add timestamp to sessions to expire them after a given period of inactivity.

 Installation
 ============